McCracken County Jailer addresses increase in COVID-19 cases among inmates

 Knight said there are sick call forms available for all inmates to fill out everyday.

 We asked several concerned family members of jail inmates to speak publicly about what their loved ones were telling them.
-They said they were not comfortable talking on camera, because they did not want their family members to get in trouble.
+They said they were not comfortable talking on camera.
+Family members of those who contacted Local 6 were also unable to provide verifiable evidence of the claims.

 "There is a break in communication is what I say, from what an inmate tells a family member is actually happening, and I think I told you before, they call us and say the same thing, we'll go talk to the inmate and they'll say 'I never said anything like that,'" said Knight.